Suzuki GS500 Review

 This review is going to a bit more biased than usual, but that’s because I have very personal experience with this bike.
 That’s because my first motorcycle was a 2002 GS500!
 It was a great bike and therefore it holds a special place in my heart.

 When I first purchased my GS500 it hit all of the things I needed.
-An inexpensive motorcycle (I bought it for about $1800), it had great styling, and the 487cc engine had more than enough power to let me get around on the California freeways.
+An inexpensive motorcycle (I bought it for about $1800), it had great styling and was perfect for a beginner.
+The 487cc engine had more than enough power to let me get around on the California freeways.

 I loved the fact that this bike was naked, meaning that there were no plastic fairings cover the bike.
 This was important to me because if I happened to drop it (which new riders often do), the damage that was possible was minimal at best.
 In fact I recall dropping my motorcycle 2 or 3 times at a stand still when I was first learning and you couldn’t even tell!

 I loved how easy the GS500 was to ride.
-I took it on all the surface streets around my apartment while I was learning to ride.
+I took it on all the surface streets around my apartment while I was learning to ride a motorcycle.
 It was lightweight which really helped with low speed maneuverability.
 The fact that it wasn’t a heavy motorcycle also helped in other ways.

 During one of those drops I previously mentioned, I fell into a bush and managed to pin my leg under the motorcycle.
 But because the motorcycle was pretty lightweight I was able to life the bike off myself single handedly.
 If it had been a bigger bike, I might have had to embarrassingly call for help (or worse, actually have been injured!)